cceh/ntg/docs/_sources/install.rst.txt

 CBGM
 ====

-1. Get database dumps from Münster (exercise left to the reader) and import
+1. Get the mysql database dumps from Münster (exercise left to the reader) and import them into mysql:
-   them:

    .. code-block:: shell